Spain PM gets backing for budget despite Catalan crisis - Journal du Cameroun

-Spain’s minority government was set to win parliamentary approval Wednesday for its 2018 budget after Basque nationalists did a last-minute U-turn on a vow to withhold their crucial support unless Madrid lifts direct rule on Catalonia.
+Spain’s minority government won parliamentary approval Wednesday for its 2018 budget after Basque nationalists made a last-minute U-turn on a vow to withhold their crucial support unless Madrid lifts direct rule on Catalonia.

-After months of suspense, the Basque Nationalist Party (PNV) said in a statement it had “decided, out of a sense of responsibility, to vote yes to the budget”, in a parliamentary vote scheduled for later Wednesday.
+After months of suspense, the Basque Nationalist Party (PNV) said in a statement it had “decided, out of a sense of responsibility, to vote yes to the budget” in a lower house vote Wednesday that drew applause from Prime Minister Mariano Rajoy and his ministers.

+It will now go to the Senate where Rajoy’s Popular Party (PP) has an absolute majority.

 Rajoy is not willing to give Catalonia back its autonomy after the region’s new president Quim Torra named four jailed and exiled separatist leaders as part of his government unveiled last week.